30 Foods That Boost Your Testosterone Levels | Testosterone Food List

-A second study involving rodents found that increased exposure to healthy gut microbiomes lead to elevated testosterone levels.
+Pro tip: Probiotics like lactobacillus reuteri have been shown to increase testosterone.A second study involving rodents found that increased exposure to healthy gut microbiomes lead to elevated testosterone levels.
 Probiotics are incredible bacteria that can have a significant effect on testosterone production.

 4. Beef GelatinBeef gelatin is a good source of both proline and glycine — two amino acids that also act as neurotransmitters and help increase LH production, which leads to more testosterone production.
 Proline and glycine are also known to help you sleep really well.

 5. CoffeeCoffee has been shown to increase cyclic amp levels, which can lead to an increase in testosterone.
 However, just be careful that you don’t drink too much coffee because it can stress your body out and lead to an increase in cortisol.

-Many coffee drinkers think the darker roasts have more caffeine, but it’s actually the lighter roasts that have more caffeine in them.
+Pro Tip: The lighter the beans, the higher the caffeine content in the coffee.Many coffee drinkers think the darker roasts have more caffeine, but it’s actually the lighter roasts that have more caffeine in them.

 6. Brazil NutsUnlike most nuts, Brazil nuts and macadamia nuts are low in polyunsaturated fats and high in monounsaturated fats and saturated fats, which are better for testosterone production.

-Selenium has also been shown to increase the production of glutathione, which is a potent antioxidant.
+Pro Tip: Like macadamia nuts, freeze Brazil nuts for a frozen treat or for added texture in a smoothie.Selenium has also been shown to increase the production of glutathione, which is a potent antioxidant.
 Again, all you need is two Brazil nuts a day.

 7. Olive OilOlive oil is beneficial for testosterone production because olives are high in monounsaturated fats.
 One study claims that men who changed their main source of fat to the monounsaturated fats found in olive oil, increased their testosterone levels by 17 percent in 14 days.

-The fat profile of olive oil is both heavily monounsaturated and saturated, but its polyunsaturated fat content is low.
+Pro Tip: Look for organic extra virgin olive oil.The fat profile of olive oil is both heavily monounsaturated and saturated, but its polyunsaturated fat content is low.
 Olive oil is also an anti-inflammatory oil.
 So you get a couple added benefits when using olive oil.

 8. RaisinsRaisins are awesome not just for the fructose content, but they also contain resveratrol, which has been linked to an increase in testosterone and a decrease in estrogen in both men and women.